All Articles under learning

 You don't have to sweat it alone.
 Be smart and seek expert's help

-Four lessons I learnt while developing an IT system for a cardiac surgeon.
+Four lessons I learned while developing an IT system for a cardiac surgeon.

 Long before an achievement comes to light, somewhere there is a small step.
 Don't ignore it.